-In addition to the Ocwen servicing agreement and the Altisource master services agreement, Residential also has a trademark license agreement with Altisource that provides it with a non-exclusive, non-transferable, non-sublicensable, royalty free license to use the name "Altisource."
+In addition to the Altisource master services agreement, Residential also has a trademark license agreement with Altisource that provides it with a nonexclusive, non-transferable, non-sublicensable, royalty free license to use the name "Altisource."
 Residential also has a support services agreement with Altisource to provide services to it in such areas as human resources, vendor management operations, corporate services, risk management, quality assurance, consumer psychology, treasury, finance and accounting, legal, tax and compliance.
-We believe these support, technology and intellectual property agreements provide Residential with the ability to grow its business while enabling Residential to rely on the corporate infrastructure and name recognition that have been established by Altisource over many years.
+Although the support services agreement has enabled us to grow Residential's and our respective businesses, we are in the process of internalizing the support services that had been provided to us by Altisource through our direct employment of the 26 employees that currently are providing these services to us through the support services agreement.